minhosong88/coin-tracker/README.md

 1. The app will automatically fetch the latest prices for selected cryptocurrencies upon loading.
 2. While the data is being fetched, a loading indicator will be displayed.
 3. Once the data is loaded, a dropdown menu will appear listing the selected cryptocurrencies with their current prices in USD.
+4. **Adaptability**: You can easily add more cryptocurrencies by simply adding their acronyms to the `coinSymbols` list in the code.
+This flexibility allows the app to quickly adapt to track new coins as needed.
+5.
 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.